Meqativ/vendetta-debug/README.md

 <details>

 <summary> 0.
-Make sure you have the Vendetta developer options enabled. </summary>
+Make sure you have the Vendetta developer settings enabled. </summary>

 ---
 1. Open the you tab